ktorio/ktor-documentation/topics/http-client_plugins.md

 ## Install a plugin {id="install"}
-To install a plugin, you need pass it to the `install` function inside a [client configuration block](create-client.md#configure-client).
+To install a plugin, you need to pass it to the `install` function inside a [client configuration block](create-client.md#configure-client).
 For example, installing the `Logging` plugin looks as follows:

 ```kotlin
 ```